-We are a multi-midwife team with a combined 32 years of experience in a variety of settings.
-We offer home birth as well as the only two birth centers between Phoenix and Flagstaff.
-Our hour long appointments focus on the mind-body connection of pregnancy and birth including nutrition counseling, prenatal exercises, and massage.
+I am a certified professional midwife, licensed by the state of Arizona.
+Beginnings is the only birth center north of Phoenix.
+Our hour long appointments focus on the mind-body connection of pregnancy and birth including nutrition counseling, prenatal exercises, and open communication.

-Our clients are interested in a different paradign of care in pregnancy, birth, and parenthood.
+Our clients are interested in a different type of care for their pregnancy, birth, and transition into parenthood.
 One that actively engages them in education, decision making and choices for their care.

 We are rooted in our desire to serve our community, raise standards of maternity care, and provide compassionate, knowledgeable support to our clients.